 A compact wall-mount unit and the utility-room floor back.
 On-demand hot water with no waiting for the tank to recover between showers, and better efficiency than the old 50-gallon.
 The Navien carries its factory warranty on the unit, and ADRIUM backs the installation labor for one year.

-If you are weighing a tankless conversion in the Tri-Valley, the diagnostic visit is $75 and we waive it when you book the work.
-Heat pump water heaters are also worth a look depending on your utility room and panel, and we can confirm what rebates are actually paying through BayREN, MCE, PG&E, and EBCE/Ava when we write the estimate, because amounts shift by territory and cycle.
-For furnace and AC work, that runs through our HVAC division.
+If you’re weighing a tankless conversion in the Tri-Valley, call us.
+The diagnostic visit is $75, waived when you book the work.
+We check your gas supply, confirm what venting you need, and hand you a written itemized quote before anything starts.
+Heat pump water heaters are worth comparing depending on your utility room and panel, and we can confirm what rebates are paying through BayREN, MCE, PG&E, and EBCE/Ava at estimate time since amounts shift by territory and cycle.